UKPLab/naacl2025-a-template-is-all-you-meme/README.md

 Then, please use the `requirements.txt` file.

 ## KYMKB / Data / Embeddings
-#### Disclaimer: Our work should only ever be used for academic purposes.
 [Our data files](https://knowyourmeme.com/memes/chonk-oh-lawd-he-comin) are some [chonky bois](https://knowyourmeme.com/memes/big-chungus)

 Please see our scraping code for creating your own KYMKB!